Sea Mills, Bristol: Centenary celebrations

-Public Buildings
+Public buildings

 Of the five churches and chapels proposed in the earliest published plan, only two were built, the Methodist church on Sea Mills Square (opened in 1931) and St Edyth’s (Church of England, consecrated in 1928), at each end of the garden suburb’s focal axis.
 St. Edyth’s Road linking them, the finest road in the suburb, was built privately in 1923/24 to plans probably by Mr Napier Miles’s advisory architects for the Sea Mills project.
-Both St Edyth's Church and Sea Mills Methodist Church were designed by the locally well known architect George Oatley.
-Other notable buildings in Bristol he designed are the University Wills Tower and the Central Library.
-Post WW2 an independent evangelical church, High Grove (in the road with the same name) was founded and is a member of the Woodlands group of churches.
-The Methodist congregation finished worshipping in Sea Mills in about 2020 and their worship area was leased by Sea Mills Community Initiatives (a local charity, founded in 2009) and is available for hire for community events.
-There were formerly a church hall and manse behind the Methodist church but these were demolished when the sheltered housing, Abona Court, was developed by MHA (once Methodist Homes for the Aged).
-Before the current Sea Mills Methodist Church building was built their fledgling congregation worshipped in a wooden hut on the same site.
+Both St Edyth's Church and Sea Mills Methodist Church were designed by the celebrated Bristol architect Sir George Oatley.

+In 1933 High Grove Hall was built on High Grove for a congregation of Christian Brethren.
+Renamed Highgrove Church, it was re-established as an independent evangelical church in 1983 and subsequently founded the Woodlands Church Family.

+The congregation having greatly diminished, the Methodist church and an associated church hall and manse were sold in 2004 to the Methodist Housing Association (now MHA), which reduced the size of the church and constructed sheltered housing, Abona Court, within the remainder of the premises.
+The church finally closed in 2019.
+It has been leased to Sea Mills Community Initiatives (a local charity, founded in 2009) and is available for hire for community events.

 The only pre-war school to be built, Sea Mills Junior School (next to St Edyth’s Church), opened on its present site in 1928.
 A second block, initially for infants, opened in 1931.
 The infants’ school moved in the 1950s to purpose-built premises on Hallen Drive, an empty site earmarked for a school in the 1920 plan.
 That has now been demolished, the infants’ school has moved back to new buildings on the Junior School site, and the Hallen Drive site is being redeveloped by North Star Academy Trust.

 A public library, not envisaged in the 1920 plan, was opened in 1934.
 It occupies a dominant position at a focal point on Sylvan Way.
 A community centre for the suburb was built behind it on Sunny Hill in the late 1950s.
 Also dating from the 1950s is a former public toilet block on Sea Mills Square.
 Converted and run by Sea Mills Community Initiatives, the popular Café on the Square was formally opened by the Princess Royal on 24 May 2012 (a commemorative plaque and photographs are in the café).